luiz-barros-92/challenge-java-spring-dependency-injection/README.md

 ### Services
 ![img3](https://github.com/luiz-barros-92/assets/blob/main/challenges/c1/c1-3.png)
 <br>
-Your solution must be implemented in Java with Spring Boot.
+Your solution must be implemented in **Java** with **Spring Boot**.
 The output must be shown in the application's terminal log.
 Each service must be implemented as a component registered with @Service.